LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

 This tutorial use `make` util (it available for linux and windows) to create one file which commands you can use, but if you prefer type commands by self or not want to use `make` you can read all command in `Makefile`.
-Format of file trying to be self decriptiv and easy to understand for new commers.
+Format of file trying to be self decriptive and easy to understand for new commers.

 ### Fast setup
 Just go step by step and you will deploy you function to AWS